willwebberley/CENode/README.md

 ## Documentation

-Please see the file `documentation.pdf` for an overview and for technical information on the programmatic and RESTful APIs.
+Please see the file `docs/documentation.pdf` for an overview and for technical information on the programmatic and RESTful APIs.

 ## License